-In addition to raising money for research, awareness and patient support initiatives, participants will enjoy guest speakers, free screenings by local dentists and hygienists, and following the walk and run, a barbecue lunch and raffle.
+In addition to raising money for research, awareness and patient support initiatives, participants will enjoy guest speakers, free screenings by local dentists and hygienists, and following the walk and run, a barbecue lunch and raffle hosted by AuthorityDental.com.
 Registration and pre-race activities will begin at 7:30 a.m. with the run beginning at 9 a.m. and the walk immediately after.

 Approximately 51,550 Americans, including a growing population of young adults, will be newly diagnosed with oral cancer in 2018 – a statistic that continues to rise each year.
 This includes mouth cancer, tongue cancer and throat cancer.
 When found early, there is an 80 to 90 percent survival rate.
 However, due to a lack of public awareness, the majority of cases are found as late-stage, fatal cancers.

 The Oral Cancer Foundation is a national public service, non-profit entity designed to reduce suffering and save lives through prevention, education, research, advocacy and patient support activities.
 Check out oralcancer.org to learn more about risk factors, signs and symptoms, treatments, current research, and related oral cancer news.